shahbajjamil/circular_profile/README.md

 ## Features

-Circular profile is to place image with custom effects and make dev life simple
+Circular profile is to place image with custom effects and make developer life simple

 ## Installation